Jacqueline Logan

 Jacqueline Medura Logan (November 30, 1902 – April 4, 1983) was an American actress and silent film star.
 Logan was a WAMPAS Baby Star of 1922.

 Early life

-Logan was born in Corsicana, Texas, on November 30, 1902, the only child to Charles A. Logan and Marian Logan.
+Logan was born in Corsicana, Texas, on November 30, 1902, the only child of Charles A. Logan and Marian Logan.
 Her father was an architect and her mother, who was born to a French mother and Irish father, was briefly an opera singer and later gave vocal lessons.
 Her childhood was spent in El Paso, Colorado and Scottsbluff, Nebraska where she briefly worked as a journalist for the Scottsbluff Republican.

 Stage career and Broadway

 Logan traveled to Colorado Springs, Colorado, for her health and acted in stock theater there.
 While there she took a course in journalism from Ford Frick, who later became commissioner of Major League Baseball.
 Setting out to Chicago, Logan found employment dancing in a stage production of a theater.
 Her family believed she intended to visit an uncle in the windy city and also attend college.
 To get the job she lied about her age, and when her uncle found out, he was irate.
 She was let go from the stage job as a result.

 She left Chicago and set out for New York City.
 Again Logan was untruthful regarding her intentions.
 With her on her trip to New York was a theatrical troupe.
 She secured a small role in Florodora, a musical on Broadway in 1920.
 At this time, Flo Ziegfeld noticed her and hired her for a job dancing on his Ziegfeld Roof.
 She replaced Billie Donovan who was leaving to act in films in Hollywood.
 Together with the Ziegfeld venture, Logan modeled as a Dobbs Girl in Alfred Cheney Johnston photographs.
 She also had a part in a Johnny Hines' comedy short.
 Her other Broadway credits included Two Strange Women (1933) and Merrily We Roll Along (1934).